Paulrithish27/Edge-Detection-App-using-OpenCV/README.md

 # Edge-Detection-App-using-OpenCV
-# 🖼️ Edge Detection App using OpenCV
+# 🖼️ Edge Detection using OpenCV

 A simple Image Processing project built with Python and OpenCV.
 This app allows users to perform real-time edge detection using Canny algorithm with adjustable threshold values.